usccolumbia/materialsUQ/README.md

 # MatDeepLearn Uncertainty Quantification

-### This code was utilized in [Uncertainty Quantification for Materials Property Prediction: a Benchmark Study](http://mleg.cse.sc.edu/) to benchmark multiple different UQ methods.
-These methods (Evidential, Bootstrap Ensemble, Inductive Confromal, and Delta Metric) are all made available for the use of the greater materials informatics community.
+### This code was utilized in [Uncertainty Quantification for Materials Property Prediction: a Benchmark Study](https://arxiv.org/abs/2211.02235) to benchmark multiple different UQ methods for materials property prediction.
+These UQ methods (Evidential, Bootstrap Ensemble, Inductive Confromal, and Delta Metric) are all made available for the use of the greater materials informatics community.

 Original non-UQ Platform code credit to Fung et al.: https://github.com/vxfung/MatDeepLearn.
 We updated this platform and utilized the code to extend its use as a standard UQ metric creation and evaluation platform